dalmatinerdb/docs/_sources/benchmarks.txt

 Configuration
 `````````````

-DalmatinerDB is configured to use 30 UDP listeners and caches up to 100s in memory before flushing a metric (however most metrics are flushed earlier a detailed breakdown is given in the DalmatinerDB section).
+DalmatinerDB is configured to use 30 UDP listeners and caches up to 100s in memory before flushing a metric (however most metrics are flushed earlier a detailed breakdown is given in the DalmatinerDB section) and a R/N/W value of 1.

+KairosDB 0.9.3 and Cassandra version 2.0.5 are used with the default configuration (Keyspace configuration based on the KairosDB defaults) with a N value of 1, since it is not possible to disable compression lz4 is automatically used.

 Datastores
 ``````````